Nomen nudum: In botany

+From 1 January 1935 to 31 December 2011, to be validly published it was also required that the description or diagnosis be in Latin as reaffirmed in the Melbourne Code article 39.
+After 2011 it was only recommended that the authors include or cite a Latin or English description or diagnosis.

 Nomina nuda that were published before 1 January 1959 can be used to establish a cultivar name.
 For example, Veronica sutherlandii, a nomen nudum, has been used as the basis for Hebe pinguifolia 'Sutherlandii'.